koelslaw/documentation/topics/dell/README.md

 ![](../../images/configure for raid.png)

->NOTE: **If** the disks have had previously installed OS on them do a cryptographic wipe prior to creating the raid arrays.
+>NOTE: **If** the disks have had previously installed OS on them, do a cryptographic wipe before creating the raid arrays.

 - Select Create Virtual disk